-Alief ISD’s HD Chambers named Superintendent of the Year
+Tomball’s Dr. Martha Salazar-Zamora named Superintendent of the Year

-HOUSTON (June 25, 2021)—HD Chambers, superintendent of Alief Independent School District, has been named the 2021 Region 4 Superintendent of the Year.
-Chambers is the Region 4 nominee for the 2021 Texas Superintendent of the Year program, sponsored by the Texas Association of School Administrators (TASA) and the Texas Association of School Boards (TASB).
+HOUSTON (May 30, 2023)—Dr. Martha Salazar-Zamora, superintendent of Tomball Independent School District, has been named the 2023 Region 4 Superintendent of the Year.
+Salazar-Zamora is the Region 4 nominee for the 2023 Texas Superintendent of the Year program, sponsored by the Texas Association of School Administrators (TASA) and the Texas Association of School Boards (TASB).
 Regional winners will be interviewed August 25–26, and five state finalists will be selected.
-The Superintendent of the Year will be announced at the 2021 TASA/TASB Convention September 24–26, 2021, in Dallas.
+The Superintendent of the Year will be announced September 29, 2023, at the txEDCON23 TASA | TASB Convention.

-About Texas Association of School Administrators and Texas Association of School Boards Superintendent of the Year Program
+About the Texas Association of School Administrators and Texas Association of School Boards Superintendent of the Year Program

 About Region 4 Education Service Center